zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-deletenode.md

 #### Example Parameters JSON

 Here is a fully filled out parameters file.
-Note that here did not include `adminVMName`.
+Note that here we do not include `adminVMName`.

 ```json
 {